logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_view/feature_logging.md

 ## Summary

 Feature logging is a crucial part of maintaining and monitoring your machine learning workflows.
-By following these examples, you can effectively log, retrieve, and delete logs to keep your data pipeline robust and auditable.
+By following these examples, you can effectively log, retrieve, and delete logs, as well as manage the lifecycle of log materialization jobs, adding observability for your AI system and making it auditable.